tarannumzaman/tarannumzaman.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+1. One paper is accepted in the FSE 2025 Ideas, Visions and Reflections Track (FSE-IVR).
-1. I have joined UMBC as an Assistant Professor of Information Systems.
+2. I have joined UMBC as an Assistant Professor of Information Systems.
-2. I am teaching IS 636: Structured System Analysis and Design this semester.
+3. I am teaching IS 636: Structured System Analysis and Design this semester.
-3. Excited to receive my first-ever NSF grant: NSF CRII 2024!
+4. Excited to receive my first-ever NSF grant: NSF CRII 2024!
-4. Honored to receive the Dean's Excellence Award in Research from the College of Engineering at SUNY Polytechnic Institute!
+5. Honored to receive the Dean's Excellence Award in Research from the College of Engineering at SUNY Polytechnic Institute!

 I am looking for self-motivated and hard-working Ph.D. students in Software Engineering, with experience in Natural Language Processing, Large Language Models, Data Mining, and Program Analysis.